HuanChen321/GOF_Test/README.md

 - `BootstrapHypothesisTesting_SurvFixKM.R` is the main function, which defines the simulation settings.
 The underlying hazard is defined in this program. `Bootstrap_exp_SSurvFixKM.R` is called by the main function and calls `CenTimeFix.R`, `SurvTimeSmoothSurv.R` and `nlpl_Censor_ind.R` (calculating the negative log partial likelihood with monotone hazard estimator or Cox hazard). `nlpl_noCensor_ind.R` can be used to evaluate the negative log partial likelihood when there is no censoring.
 -   `SimulationResult_BHT02SSurvFixKMmaxX1000s500b.rda` is the simulation result based on 500 Monte Carlo samples of size 1000 while the critical value is obtained by bootstrapping 500 times. `readSimulationResult.R` is used to read the output.
 -   `Data Example.Rmd` contains the programs to apply the test to some data examples and information of the datasets.
--   'MartingaleResidualMethod' folder of the similar structure contains the result for residual-based GOF test.
+-   `MartingaleResidualMethod` folder of the similar structure contains the result for residual-based GOF test.